Singhmegha66/Super_Store_Sales_Powerbi_Dashboard/README.md

 Sales Forecast for 15 Days:
 Predicts future sales using a 15-day sales forecast, leveraging historical data to provide actionable insights for planning and strategy.

+Data Preparation
+Before creating the Power BI dashboard, the data underwent thorough cleaning and transformation to ensure accuracy and reliability.

+Steps Taken:
+Removing Null Values:
+All null values were identified and removed to avoid inaccuracies in visualizations.

+Correcting Data Types:
+Data types such as dates, numbers, and text fields were corrected to match the dataset's needs and to ensure proper aggregations.

+Handling Duplicates:
+Duplicate records were identified and removed to maintain data integrity.

+DAX Queries:
+Key metrics and calculations were created using DAX (Data Analysis Expressions).

 Tools Used
-Power BI Desktop: For data visualization, report generation, and dashboard creation.
+Power BI Desktop: For building interactive visualizations and reports.
+Power Query: For data cleaning, transformation, and modeling.
-DAX (Data Analysis Expressions): To create calculated fields and measures.
+DAX (Data Analysis Expressions): For creating calculated fields and measures.
-Power Query: For data transformation and modeling.
-GitHub: For version control and project documentation.
+GitHub: For version control and project sharing.
-Usage
-Download the Power BI .pbix file from this repository.
-Open the file in Power BI Desktop.
-Explore the dashboard using the interactive filters and visualizations.
-Customize or modify the dashboard according to your needs.